badrap/docs.badrap.io/docs/faq.md

 information regarding your IP addresses or email addresses.
 If any new vulnerabilities appear, you will get a notification via email.
-We also may inform you about major updates to the service as well as new features that affect your use of the service substantially.
+We also may inform you about major updates to the service as well as new features that affect its use substantially.
 You can always remove any registered assets from your notifications as well as deny all email notifications completely.